nl en

 How to get in touch with the right person?

 Do you have a general question not listed among the FAQs?
 Please contact us on 030 - 233 60 30 or via info@cultuurparticipatie.nl.
 Do you have a question about a specific scheme?
-Please check out the scheme page and get in touch via the scheme's general email address or with one of the advisers.
+Then please visit the scheme page and contact one of the subsidy advisors.
 All contact details of our advisers can be found on this page

 Our grant schemes